CRPeace/Grocery_Store_Sales_Analysis_ML/README.md

-# Coding Dojo - Food Items Predictions
+# Coding Dojo - Big Mart Item Sales Predictions

-### Sales predictions for food items sold at BigMart Grocery and Supermarket Stores
+### Sales predictions for items sold at Big Mart Grocery and Supermarket Stores
 #### This dataset was originally featured in a data analysis competition from [Analytics Vidhya](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)